-- Linking Main Stations - Configuring of audio and signalization routing throughout the HelixNet Link-Group: - Creating configuration Roles for HelixNet devices (Main Stations, Remote Stations, Speaker Stations and beltpacks) - Assigning Roles to devices - Saving and changing configuration Roles for devices

-- System monitoring and control.
-The CCM provides a real-time visual representation of your working intercom system on the Assignments page. - Access to device control menus can be restricted from the CCM. - Upgrading units.
+- Linking Main Stations - Configuring of audio and signalization routing throughout the HelixNet Link-Group: - Creating configuration Roles for HelixNet devices (Main Stations, Remote Stations, Speaker Stations and beltpacks) - $\circ~$ Assigning Roles to devices - $\circ~$ Saving and changing configuration Roles for devices - System monitoring and control.
+The CCM provides a real-time visual representation of your working intercom system on the Assignments page.

-Note: You can also configure and control HelixNet units using the front panel menu interfaces on each unit.
-See:

-- 5 Configuring and managing the Main Station from device menus - 6 Configuring and managing the Remote Station from device menus - 8 Configuring and managing the Speaker Station from device menus - 10 Configuring and managing the HBP-2X Beltpack from device menus
+- Access to device control menus can be restricted from the CCM. - Upgrading units. - Note: You can also configure and control HelixNet units using the front panel menu interfaces on each unit.
+See: - 5 Configuring and managing the Main Station from device menus - 6 Configuring and managing the Remote Station from device menus - 8 Configuring and managing the Speaker Station from device menus - 10 Configuring and managing the beltpacks from device menus - 11 Using the HBP-2X Beltpack - 12 Using the HXII-BP-X4 Beltpack.